stefan-hoeck/idris2-ilex/README.md

   """
 ```

-There are several strategies that would help us here.
+There are several strategies that could help us here.
 For instance,
 we could enhance all our tokens to accept a pre- and postfix of
 arbitrary whitespace.
 However, this would require us to manually
-trim text tokens.
+trim text tokens, and it would lead to quite some code duplication
+in our token expressions.
 The alternative is to add a specific whitespace
 token.
 With this, only the text token has to be adjusted: It must
-now start and end with a non-whitespace character:
+now start and end with a non-whitespace character.

 ```idris
 text : RExp True